cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 ## `loadSection()` Function

-The necessiary function to load the layout for sections of a mdcms site.
+The necessary function to load the layout for sections of a mdcms site.
 In a similiar fashion, it receives no parameter.
 Here shows an example:

 ```php
 function loadSection()